rjimeno/today_i_learned/README.md

 Once `cp` is done, the file named `recovered_file` will have the same same content as the file that was deleted.
-It may be relevant to note here that if we are working with large files in small file systems you may need to get creative on where to put them so they fit.
+It may be relevant to note here that if we are working with large files in a small file systems you may need to get creative on where to put them so they fit.